 If you decide to manage payroll by using software, there are several things you should keep in mind while shopping around:

-- Ease of use: Look for software that has a simple interface and intuitive functionalities.
-You don't want it to take more time than doing it manually.
+- Ease of use: Look for software with a simple interface and intuitive functionalities.
+You don’t want it to take more time than doing it manually.
 You also want your employees to be able to access their information and pay stubs easily whenever they need.

-- Mobile-ready: If the software has a mobile version, you'll be able to work on and approve payroll while on the go, a great solution for busy restaurant life.
+- Mobile-ready: If the software has a mobile version, you can work on and approve payroll while on the go — a great solution for busy restaurant life.

-- Customer support: Make sure that your payroll software comes with comprehensive customer support, such as phone and live chat.
-Like the kitchen, payroll has a lot of moving parts, so good client support is a must when choosing software.
+- Customer support: Make sure your payroll software comes with comprehensive customer support, such as phone and live chat.
+Like the kitchen, payroll has many moving parts, so good client support is a must when choosing software.

 - A seamless solution: Simplify the number of systems you use.
 Choose a platform that offers payroll along with other tools like time tracking, labor budgeting, and tip management.
 Lower costs and reduce time spent fixing errors between systems.